How to Tension Guy Wires

 Guy Wire Tensioning Procedure

-When ready to begin the installation, first confirm all wires and hardware are secure on the structure the crew is lifting.
-A gin pole is a common tool professionals use to raise and lower guy wire structures.
+2. Using a gin pole: A gin pole is a common tool professionals use to raise and lower guy wire structures.
 Guy wires secure the gin pole to the ground, and raising or lowering the gin pole raises and lowers the structure it carries.

-As the team raises or lowers the structure, some of the gin pole's anchoring guy wires will tighten, while others will loosen.
+3. Adjusting tension during lifting: As the team raises or lowers the structure, some of the gin pole's anchoring guy wires will tighten, while others will loosen.
 To keep each wire at optimal tension, check and adjust them as needed throughout the process until the structure is entirely in position.

-The crew can follow their tightening methods in reverse to loosen guy wires, repeating these two procedures as necessary to achieve the best results.
+The crew can follow their tightening methods in reverse to loosen guy wires, repeating these procedures as necessary to achieve the best results.

 Partner With Bekaert as Your Guy Wire Supplier